Before self-publishing, you need to know how to format an ebook in a Microsoft Word document.

 However, before watching the video, it is worth pointing out a few of the most important steps.

 Steps to format an ebook in Microsoft Word

 1. Before starting, ALWAYS make a backup copy of your manuscript and then rename your new working copy.
 If anything goes wrong, you can then go back to your original version.

 2. The best Word file format for publishing is .docx.
 If your manuscript is in .doc format, do a ‘save as’ and create a new copy using the .docx file format.

-4. Ebook text needs to flow, without line spaces between paragraphs.
-Because of this, paragraphs must have a first line indent, so that the paragraphs are clearly defined.
+4. Ebook text needs to flow without line spaces between paragraphs.
+Because of this, you must use a first-line indent for paragraphs so that you clearly define each paragraph.

 Further reading: How To Convert A Document From Word To Epub Or Mobi